 - Users have a satisfying experience on your website, which reflects positively on the University

 Conventions are ideas which have worked well and become adopted over time.
 They give a sense of familiarity and make things easier to use.
-We expect to see street signs on the corner of the street and supermarket signs above the aisles.
+We expect to see signs on street corners and in supermarkets.
 Think how frustrating it would be if these conventions were broken!

 It's important to follow web conventions, to put navigation in a standard place and keep signs consistent.
-There are conventions in relation to website navigation:
+Web navigation conventions include:

-In sites made with SiteBuilder using the University's ID7 template, the navigation is always at the top, your department or service's name at the top left and the search box at the top right:
+In SiteBuilder sites using the University's ID7 template, the navigation is always at the top.
+The department or service's name is at the top left and the search box at the top right:

 Advice and support